Thinking of starting your own Architectural firm or Design Practice?

 In fact, the Not So Big House has been so successful that Sarah Susanka is now in the very enviable position of being able to choose her projects from a pool of Client requests.

 This is a classic example of how educating the market allows you to own the market.
-Instead of bidding for design work, Sarah Susanka now has a pool of potential Clients bidding to work with her.
+Instead of bidding for design work, Sarah Susanka now has a list of potential Clients bidding to work with her.

 So how can you benefit from the Not So Big House marketing strategy?